-During automatic placement, the files for the virtual machine are moved to the most suitable host for a host group, and to the most suitable volume on the selected host based on the volume's available space.
-For automatic placement to succeed, you must configure a default virtual machine path on the recommended volume.
+During automatic placement, the configuration files for the virtual machine are moved to the volume judged most suitable on the selected host.
+For automatic placement to succeed, a virtual machine path must be configured on the recommended volume.
 For more information, see About Default Virtual Machine Paths.

 Customizing Host Ratings

-The metrics for rating hosts can be customized for VMM.
+The metrics for rating hosts can be customized for Virtual Machine Manager.
 For information, see How to Set Placement Defaults for Virtual Machines.
 Host ratings also can be customized for individual virtual machines during deployment or migration.
 For more information, see How to Customize Host Ratings for a Virtual Machine.

 Removing a Host from Placement

-You might want to use some hosts only for performing maintenance tasks such as creating and patching virtual machines.
-To ensure that VMM rates these hosts at 0 stars when you deploy or migrate a virtual machine, you can remove the hosts from placement.
-For more information, see How to Set Placement Defaults for Virtual Machines.
+You might want to use some hosts only for maintenance tasks such as creating and patching virtual machines.
+To aid in this, you can designate a host a maintenance host or you can remove the host from placement.
+This is done by updating the properties of the host.
+For more information, see How to Set Placement Options for a Host.